Compsciler/Wordle-With-Score-Database/README.md

 - [Weedel](https://meetmeinouter.space/wordle/): Video game characters
 - [Wordle.cl](https://www.wordle.cl): Chilean modisms, cities, places
 - [Wrdl](https://wrdl-abae.vercel.app/): Words that are 5 letters long after getting rid of their vowels
+- [WROUD](https://www.wroud.net/): W R O U D is a simple word game that challenges people to find a six-letter word in 3 guesses from a cloud of letters. https://www.wroud.net/ A spinoff of Wordle but quite different and may be more fun!.
+WROUD = Word + Cloud

 ### Math, Acronyms, Science, Tech, and more